PromoteMethod Mac Adware

 For the sake of your Mac security, it’s best to consider the complete removal of PromoteMethod adware from the affected browser and system.

 How to Remove PromoteMethod Mac Adware

 In order to remove PromoteMethod adware along with all entries it created on the system, you should complete several removal steps in a precise order.
-The guide below presents you manual and automatic removal approach.
+The guide below presents you with both manual and automatic removal approaches.
 In order to fully get rid of files installed by undesired programs and strengthen macOS security, we recommend that you combine the steps.
 The manual PromoteMethod removal might be quite a complicated process that requires advanced computer skills.
 If you don’t feel comfortable with the manual steps, navigate to the automatic part of the guide.

 In case you have further questions or need additional help with the removal process, don’t hesitate to leave us a comment.

 Before starting to follow the steps below, be advised that you should first do the following preparations:

 - Backup your files in case the worst happens.

 - Make sure to have a device with these instructions on standy.

 Step 1: Uninstall and remove related files and objects

 1. Hit the ⇧+⌘+U keys to open Utilities.
 Another way is to click on “Go” and then click “Utilities”, like the image below shows: